OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

 ** Export Zonal Statistics**

-The daily snowpack statistics computed by the QGIS Zonal Statistics tool are exported into two types of .csv files.
+The daily snowpack statistics computed by the QGIS Zonal Statistics tool are exported into 2 types of .csv files.
 The first .csv file organizes the statistics by date.
 The second .csv file organizes the statistics by basin.
 Both types of .csv files are saved within the 5_CalculateStatistics folder.

+Along with the two .csv files, two output layers are also exported for each day of processed SNODAS data - a shapefile and a GeoJSON file.
+Both of these files use the geometry from the
+Watershed Basin Input Shapefile.
+Note that the projection of the output layers could be different from the Watershed Basin Input Shapefile.
+The projection of the two output products is configured in the configuration file under **section**  ```Projections``` **option**  ```output_proj_epsg```.
+The statistics in the SnowpackStatisticsbyDate csv file are appended to both geometries in the attribute tables.

-For more information on the two types of exported .csv files, including examples, and the 5_CalculateStatistics folder, refer to the [File Structure](file-structure.md#processeddata925_calculatestatistics92) section.
+For more information on the two types of exported .csv files, the two output layers, and the 5_CalculateStatistics folder, refer to the [File Structure](file-structure.md#processeddata925_calculatestatistics92) section.
 Refer to [Tool Utilities and Functions](#5-calculate-and-export-zonal-statistics) section for detailed information on the Python functions called to calculate and export the daily zonal statistics.